VSA2002 Contemporary Art Practice 2

 On completion of this course students will be able to demonstrate:

-- a developing understanding of materials and how to manipulate them through practice;
+- an understanding of materials and how to problem solve through practice and experimentation in each area undertaken;

-- correct, safe handling of materials and processes in each workshop discipline;
+- skills in the correct, safe handling of materials and processes in each discipline;

-- communication skills by providing a relevant rationale for their project.
+- oral communication skills by providing a rationale for their project.

 Text and materials required to be purchased or accessed